-Not only do traditions give us something to look forward to, but they make us feel safe and connected.
-All of which is super important for separated families.
+As the festive season approaches, not only do Christmas traditions give us something to look forward to, they make us feel safe and connected.
+All of these are super important for separated families.

-Traditions can be created simply for the fun factor (and why not?) or they can be based on religion, values or anything which is important to you.
+Rituals can be created simply for the fun factor (and why not?), or they can be based on religion, values or anything which is important to you.
+Here are 30 easy and mostly affordable customs you can incorporate into your family's new Christmastime celebrations.

 Further reading: The upside of being a single mum at Christmas.